-Figure 4.11 | Agreement between different multi-model ensembles on significant changes in (a) annual mean precipitation and (b) annual maximum 1-d precipitation (Rx1day) at 2°C global warming (Uhe et al., 2021).
-Using central estimates from five ensembles of climate models (CMIP5, CMIP6, HAPPI, HELIX and UKCP18) using different models and different experimental designs for the ensembles, the maps show the number of ensembles for which the central estimate shows a significant drying or wetting change at 2°C global warming relative to pre-industrial levels.
+Figure 4.11: Agreement between different multi-model ensembles on significant changes in (a) annual mean precipitation and (b) annual maximum 1-day precipitation (Rx1day), at 2°C global warming (Uhe et al., 2021).
+Using central estimates from 5 ensembles of climate models (CMIP5, CMIP6, HAPPI, HELIX and UKCP18) using different models and different experimental designs for the ensembles, the maps show the number of ensembles for which the central estimate shows a significant drying or wetting change at 2°C global warming relative to pre-industrial.
 The different ensembles reach 2°C global warming at different times.
 The projected changes are aggregated over the new climatic regions defined for IPCC AR6 (Iturbide et al., 2020).
 Hatched regions show where different ensembles project significant changes in opposite directions, i.e., there is no agreement on either drying or wetting.
-Regions with thick outlines are where CMIP6 disagrees with three of the other four ensembles on the significance of the change, highlighting where over-relying on CMIP6 alone may not fully represent the level of confidence in the projections.
+Regions with thick outlines are where CMIP6 disagrees with 3 of the other 4 ensembles on the significance of the change, highlighting where over-relying on CMIP6 alone may not fully represent the level of confidence in the projections.

-(Figure 4.12) and especially between the means of the different ensembles (Figure 4.11b).
-At 4°C global warming, the 50th percentile projection is for increased annual maximum 1-d precipitation over virtually all global land, with the median increase being over 20% for a majority of the land.
-The 95th percentile increase is 20-40% over most mid-latitude areas and at least 40--70% over the tropics and subtropics, exceeding 80% over western Amazonia, central Africa and most of the Indian sub-continent.
-The 5th percentile also shows an increase over most global land; in other words, decreased heavy precipitation has less than a 5% probability in these regions (Figure 4.12a), although decreases remain possible but of low probability in some regions, particularly northern South America and northern and western Africa.
-At the 50th and 95th percentiles, similar global patterns of change are projected at 2°C and 1.5°C global warming, with smaller local magnitudes (Figure 4.12e,f,h,i).
-At the 5th percentile, decreased Rx1day is seen over much larger land areas (Figure 4.12d,g), which may be a result of internal climate variability being relatively larger than the long-term trend at lower GWLs.
-In CMIP5, precipitation extremes are projected to be more likely to increase than to decrease on average over both the humid and arid regions of the world, but with larger uncertainty in arid areas (Donat et al., 2019).
+There is a stronger consensus on changes in heavy precipitation than mean precipitation within individual ensembles such as CMIP6 (Figure 4.12, a,b,c) and especially between the means of the different ensembles (Figure 4.11, b).
+At 4°C global warming, the 50th percentile projection is for increased annual maximum 1-day precipitation over virtually all global land, with the median increase being over 20% for a majority of the land.
+The 95th percentile increase is 20-40% over most mid-latitude areas and at least 40-70% over the tropics and sub-tropics, exceeding 80% over western Amazonia, central Africa, and most Indian subcontinent.
+The 5th percentile also shows an increase over most global land, i. e: decreased heavy precipitation has less than a 5% probability in these regions (Figure 4.12, a), although decreases remain possible but of low probability in some regions particularly northern South America and northern and western Africa.
+At the 50th and 95th percentiles, similar global patterns of change are projected at 2°C and 1.5°C global warming, with smaller local magnitudes (Figure 4.12, e,f,h,i).
+At the 5th percentile, decreased Rx1day is seen over much larger land areas Figure 4.12, d,g), which may be a result of internal climate variability being relatively larger than the long-term trend at lower GWLs In CMIP5, precipitation extremes are projected to be more likely to increase than to decrease on average over both the humid and arid regions of the world, but with larger uncertainty in arid areas (Donat et al., 2019).